PayFabric/Portal/PayFabric/Sections/Configure Portal.md

-Nodus PayFabric Cloud service has its own web portal where merchant can configure their PayFabric account settings, view and manage their transaction reports.
+﻿Nodus PayFabric Cloud service has its own web portal where merchant can configure their PayFabric account settings, view and manage their transaction reports.

 ## PayFabric Portal URL:
 https://www.payfabric.com/portal